 On a desktop browser, the entire width of the image is displayed.
 But there are thin strips from the top and bottom that are trimmed off.
 Each strip is 24px tall.

 On the mobile app, you get the full height, but larger strips are trimmed off each side.
-Each of those strips are 90 pixels wide.
+Each of those strips is 90 pixels wide.

 What that means is that there’s a safe zone in the middle of the image.
 Anything out of that safe zone will not be visible to at least some users some of the time.
 So you wouldn’t want to include some vital information like text, part of a logo, or faces in a group photo, near the edges of the image, for instance.